 UI: User Interface

 A type of interface that allows users to control a software application or hardware device.
 A good user interface provides a user-friendly experience by allowing the user to interact with the software or hardware in an intuitive way.
-It includes a menu bar, toolbar, windows, buttons, and so on.
+It might include a menu bar, toolbar, windows, buttons, and so on.
 Learn how to create a user-friendly website registration process here.

 URL: Uniform Resource Locator